josanescod/node-api_rest/README.md

 # node-todotool

-just a repository to practice with node express and mongo
+just a repository to practice with node.js express.js and mongo.db